Devon Allman: Early years

-Musical career
+Career

 The Dark Horses

 In the early 1990s Devon Allman headed up a band in St. Louis called The Dark Horses.

 Honeytribe

 Allman formed Honeytribe in 1999.
 In 2001, the band broke up so Allman could spend time with his newly born son.
 They re-formed in 2005 with their original lineup, and have since toured in the United States, Europe, and Canada, and have recorded two albums.
 They recorded Torch in 2006 and played up to 300 shows a year in 42 states and ten countries.
 Allman eventually grew restless with the original Honeytribe sound and pared the band down to a power trio in 2008 with bassist George Potsos and new drummer Gabriel Strange.
 This incarnation of Devon Allman's Honeytribe released Space Age Blues in the fall of 2010.

 Royal Southern Brotherhood

 In October 2011, Allman began working on a project titled the Royal Southern Brotherhood.
 The blues-rock supergroup includes Cyril Neville, Mike Zito, Grammy-award winning drummer Yonrico Scott and bassist Charlie Wooton.
 Allman was skeptical of joining the group at first, telling his manager "Dude are you crazy?
 Thats like putting five quarterbacks in a room and saying 'go play football'.
 What the Hell are you talking about?"
 However he soon changed his mind and the group recorded their first album in December 2011, over five days at Dockside Studio, a 12 acre estate on the banks of Vermilion Bayou, in Maurice, Louisiana.
-The group made its stage debut in September 2011 at the Rock ’n’ Bowl in New Orleans.
-As of September, 2012 they have toured extensively in the U.S. and fourteen foreign countries.
+The group made its stage debut in September 2011 at the Rock 'n' Bowl in New Orleans.
+As of September 2012 they have toured extensively in the U.S. and fourteen foreign countries.